overloved/ZombieAttack/README.md

 Android Game

-This is a team project collaborated with other 5 guys, including two graphic designer and three software developers.
+This is a team project collaborated with other 5 guys, including two graphic designer and three other software developers.
 All the materials are right by:

 Software Developers: Tom prats, Lavanya Sivakumar, Jinqiu Deng, Yao Huang